benjimin/pywebcorp/README.md

 The relevent existing libraries (requests-ntlm, ntlmpool, ..) all rely on python-ntlm (or a fork thereof).
 Note that python-ntlm is LGPL, and appears to include a python reimplementation of cryptography algorithms.

+### HTTPS and CONNECT

+The http protocol consists of opening a socket (with or without secure wrapping) and sending, then receiving, dispatches (client requests and server responses) which consist of:
+- Preface line.
+- Headers.
+- Blank separator.
+- Optional message body.
+The preface line in a request always features one of the *verbs* from a set which includes GET, POST and CONNECT.
+The preface line in a response always features some kind of *status* which acknowledges (and relates to) the preceding request.
+Aside from the preface line, each dispatch follows the pattern of an internet message standard (which also applies to email protocols).

+Frequently, either party closes the connection after sending a dispatch.
+The CONNECT verb is exceptional only in that, after the response is dispatched, the underlying socket is potentially turned over for a different use (i.e. the server makes it a tunnel to another host, and the client typically applies a wrapper layer and uses it as the socket for a HTTPS connection to the other host).

+The NTLM proxy handshake protocol still depends on the content of the CONNECT response headers (not just the status).
+Unfortunately, a current [bug](https://bugs.python.org/issue24964) in the python standard library makes this unavailable in httplib.
+Part of the problem is that the API treats CONNECT entirely differently from other request verbs.
+(It would seem more natural if it were just a normal verb, and if responses included socket handles that could also be passed to http connection constructors.
+This ought also keep the https connection subclass simple.)